lauradubach/AZ-900/Sites/features and tools for managing and deploying Azure.md

 5. Custom Locations: It allows the configuration of custom locations as an abstraction layer for Azure Arc-enabled Kubernetes clusters and cluster extensions, providing flexibility in managing resources.

-6. Resource Management*: Azure Arc currently supports the management of servers, Kubernetes clusters, Azure data services, SQL Server, and virtual machines (in preview) hosted outside of Azure.
+6. Resource Management: Azure Arc currently supports the management of servers, Kubernetes clusters, Azure data services, SQL Server, and virtual machines (in preview) hosted outside of Azure.

-# Azure Resource Manager (ARM) and ARM Templates:
+# Azure Resource Manager (ARM) and ARM Templates

-### Azure Resource Manager (ARM):
+## Azure Resource Manager (ARM)
 Azure Resource Manager (ARM) is the deployment and management service for Azure, providing a management layer for creating, updating, and deleting resources in Azure accounts.
 It handles requests from various Azure tools, APIs, or SDKs, ensuring consistent results across different tools through the same API.

 Benefits of Azure Resource Manager: